saleor/saleor-docs/docs/api-process/check-out.md

 - `billingAddress` - user's billing address

-- `lines` - list of checkout lines - each checkout line represents the _variant id_ (the specific product) and the quantity of it
+- `lines` - list of checkout lines.
+Each checkout line represents a _variant id_ (the specific product) and its quantity

 As a result, this mutation returns the following fields:

-- `checkout` - contains complete checkout information, including among others the following fields:
+- `checkout` - contains complete checkout information, including the following fields:

-  - `id` - unique checkout ID; used to reference identify checkout in other checkout operations
+  - `id` - a unique checkout ID which is used as a reference identify for the checkout in other checkout operations

-  - `token` - similarly to `id` this is a unique identifier, but it is also a public token.
+  - `token` - similarly to `id`, this is a unique identifier, but it is also a public token.
 It will save the user's checkout session if, for example, they accidentally close the browser

   - `totalPrice` - the total price of the checkout lines and shipping costs

-  - `isShippingRequired` - tells whether shipping is required for this checkout
+  - `isShippingRequired` - denotes whether shipping is required for this checkout

   - `availablePaymentGateways` - a list of payment gateways which are currently configured on your Saleor server and can be used to pay for the checkout

   - `availableShippingMethods` - a list of available shipping methods for this checkout.
 If the items in the cart require shipment, setting a shipping method is mandatory

 - `created` - a boolean field which tells whether a new checkout object was created, or an existing one was used.
-E.g., if an authenticated user had a unfinished checkout before, it would be reused
+For example, if an authenticated user had a unfinished checkout before, it would be reused

 - `errors` - list of errors that could occur during mutation execution